hazrmard/hazrmard.github.io/content/about/_index.md

 ## Research

-My doctoral research was on [reinforcement learning for fault-tolerant control in unmanned aerial vehicles][6].
+My PhD thesis was on *Adaptive Fault-tolerant Control Using Reinforcement Learning*.
+[You can read it here][7].
+I investigated how to make data-driven methods more efficient in resource constrained situations where fast adaption was needed.
+Specifically, I researched [reinforcement learning for fault-tolerant control in unmanned aerial vehicles][6].
 I also dabbled in machine learning for control of [smart buildings][1].
+I was part of the [Modeling and Analysis of Complex Systems(MACS)][3] group at Vanderbilt University's [Institute for Software Integrated Systems][4].

-I did some undergratuate research in [astrophysics, on dark matter simulations][2].
+In my undergraduate career, I worked in [astrophysics, on dark matter simulations][2].
 I also did some research on radiation hardening experiments for electronics in space.

-I was part of the [Modeling and Analysis of Complex Systems(MACS)][3] group at Vanderbilt University's [Institute for Software Integrated Systems][4].

 <details closed>
 <summary> Here are some short videos about some of my work.</summary>